CodeByHarri/Candlestick-Trading-Analysis-Strategy/README.md

     - Commodity Channel Index (CCI)
     - Moving Average Convergence Divergence (MACD)
     - Volume & Volume Weigheted Average Price (VWAP)
-    - Candle Stick Paterns by Weight
+    - Candle Stick Patterns by Weight

 Buy and Sell signals can be added with markers to this plot.
 A simple example with MACD markers on the candlestick is shown below with Ethereum (**ETH-USD**) & Intel (**INTC**).